Anne Boonchuy: Personality

 Anne is described as fearless and rebellious, as shown in the second segment of the first episode, where she and Sprig defy Hop Pop's orders to stay put and instead go to the lake to swim.
 Anne is shown to have a zany, silly, and wild side, as shown with interactions with Sprig and those she is close to.
 She is also very energetic, which has got her both in and out of trouble.
 Anne embraces her ethnic roots, being rather proud of them.
 Anne is a pop culture enthusiast with a love for young-adult movies and TV shows.
-Like most teenagers, Anne is obsessed with her phone, often watching shows and playing games on it.
+Anne is obsessed with her phone, often watching shows and playing games on it.
 Despite her recklessness, Anne can often deliver good advice, often encouraging her friends to be honest, even brutally so.
-This is seen in both "Grubhog Day", where she advises Sprig to tell Hop Pop that he doesn't want to take care of the grubhog, and "Cursed!", where she tells Sprig to break off his engagement with Maddie due to his fear of her.
+This is seen in both "Grubhog Day", where she advises Sprig to tell Hop Pop that he does not want to take care of the grubhog, and "Cursed!", where she tells Sprig to break off his engagement with Maddie due to his fear of her.

 Over the course of the first season, Anne displays bouts of homesickness and imprints her hobbies on the Plantars, such as her love of pizza, her pet cat Domino, her TV habits, her obsession with couples, her restaurateur abilities and her dancing prowess.
 She also begins the series as often egocentric and self-serving, and prone to occasional cruelty, but as she slowly loses her homesickness and becomes used to Amphibia, she also learns to become more selfless and a better friend.

 According to Matt Braly, Anne reads manga, "[probably saw] anime", and watched The Lord of the Rings.
 This is further supported in "Trip to the Archives", where she says "Zoobooks and manga, here I come!".